smarter-sh/smarter/smarter/react/lib/smarter-common/README.md

-# Smarter Chatbots List app.
-React + TypeScript + Vite
+# Smarter Common React Components

 This is the Smarter Common source code for React apps that are part of the web console.
 It is a local package dependency of several